HansKindberg-Lab/IdentityServer-Demo-Deploy-NEW/ReadMe.md

 ### 1.3 Create signing-certificate

 1. Decide a password.
-2. Run the script [Create-Signing-Certificate.ps1](Create-Signing-Certificate.ps1), enter the password.
+2. Run the script [Create-Signing-Certificate.ps1](Create-Signing-Certificate.ps1), enter index and the password.
+	  - The index is 1 for the first generation, 2 for the second generation etc.
 3. Note the output:
   - **Blob**
   - **Name**